Masterful Steward helps England to Six Nations win over Wales

 The helter-skelter nature of the game continued and with Wales failing to discover any real front-foot attack or spending any time in English territory, it was the visitors who further capitalised.

-The ball was moved left after a Lawrence midfield bust, Alex Dombrandt sending out a beautiful pass to Watson, who dived into the corner despite Halfpenny's attempted tackle.
+The ball was moved left after a Lawrence midfield bust, Alex Dombrandt sending out a beautiful pass to Watson, who dived into the corner.
 Farrell's conversion came back off the post.

 Halfpenny pulled back a penalty for Wales, but another was spurned after Tomos Williams opted to take a quick tap that came to nothing.